-- Injuries to hands and arms: If your bike wipes out or falls over and your hands contact the ground, any abrasion the results from contact with the road can result in permanent nerve damage.
+- Injuries to hands and arms: If your bike starts to fall and you catch yourself with your hands, or if you are thrown from the bike and make contact with the road with your hands and arms, you can receive serious injuries that result in permanent nerve damage.

-- Head injuries: Probably the most feared kind of motorcycle injury.
-Even motorcycle drivers wearing a helmet, which is the law in Pennsylvania, can suffer serious head injuries, permanent brain damage or death in an accident.
+- Head injuries: Head injuries are probably the most feared kind of motorcycle injury.
+Even motorcycle drivers wearing a helmet can suffer serious head injuries, permanent brain damage or death in an accident.

-- Injuries to legs: Injuries to your legs are the most common form of injuries in motorcycle accidents.
-Abrasions, cuts, broken bones or even losing the functionality in one or both of your legs can happen to you if you are involved in an accident.
+- Injuries to legs: Injuries to the legs are the most common form of injuries in motorcycle accidents.
+This can include abrasions, cuts, broken bones or even losing the functionality in one or both of your legs.

-Is There a Timeframe for How Long I Have to Pay My Medical Bills After My Motorcycle Accident?
+How Much Time Do I Have to Pay My Medical Bills After My Motorcycle Accident?

 In terms of a timeframe for motorcycle medical bills, you should pay as soon as possible.
 You may be tempted to wait until you sort out who is responsible and what they owe you for all your medical bills, but this is a mistake.
 If you wait to pay for medical bills, you may imperil your credit rating and be the subject of endless harassment by doctors or the medical facility where you were treated.

-Responsibility and fault in a motorcycle accident are mostly irrelevant when it comes to paying your bills.
+Responsibility and fault in a motorcycle accident are certainly important factors in the long run.
+However, in the short term, they are mostly irrelevant when it comes to paying your medical bills.